 Respect for Other Patrons

-It is expected that the teacher-in-charge will ensure that their group displays respect for other CWP patrons.
+It is expected that the leader-in-charge will ensure that their group displays respect for other CWP patrons.

 There are no water fountains in CWP.
-It is the school’s responsibility to ensure that students have adequate water.
+It is the centre’s responsibility to ensure that children have adequate water.

 There are 3 toilet blocks around the park; please see map.